Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The default behavior is to try Active Directory first and fall back to Graph.

 Default value: `$false`
+## 2.18.
+CreateRTFSignatures
+Should signatures be created in RTF format?

+Default value: `$true`
+## 2.19.
+CreateTXTSignatures
+Should signatures be created in TXT format?

+Default value: `$true`
 # 3. Outlook signature path
 The Outlook signature path is retrieved from the users registry, so the script is language independent.